Room 204 Writer Development Programme

 Room 204 is Writing West Midlands’ writer development programme.
 Every year we select a small number of emerging writers from the West Midlands to work with us on a programme of creative writing career development.

-This is your chance to secure mentoring and career development for your writing, worth over £1,000!
+This is your chance to secure mentoring and career development worth over £1,000!

 The successful candidates will receive a year of support including: